Applying for a Visa without an Interview

 - To be eligible for the drop-off visa renewal service, F-1 visa applicants must plan to continue attending the U.S. school or institution in which they are already enrolled, and J-1 visa applicants must plan to continue in an exchange program in which they are already participating.

-- For F-1 visas marked "clearance received," the visa must have expired within the last 36 months.
+- For F-1 visas marked "clearance received," the clearance date listed on the visa must be within the last 48 months.

-- For J-1 visas marked "clearance received," the visa must have expired within the last 12 months.
+- For J-1 visas marked "clearance received," the clearance date on the visa must be within the last 24 months.